Exploration noise for learning linear-quadratic mean field games: Numerical experiments

 \subsubsection{Error in the optimal path/intercept with common noise and no independent noise}

 We now compute the error achieved by the learning algorithm.
-Using the same notation as in the statement of Proposition \ref{prop:2}, we focus on the following $L^2$ error:
+Using the same notation as in the statement of Theorem \ref{main:thm:2}, we focus on the following $L^2$ error:

-which slightly differs from the error appearing in Proposition \ref{prop:2}.
-Focusing here on the time-averaged error is obviously more advantageous from the numerical point of view, but it is sufficient to demonstrate the efficiency of the algorithm and also to identify some of its limitations.
+Focusing here on the time-averaged error is obviously more advantageous from the numerical point of view, but it is sufficient to do so in order to demonstrate the efficiency of the algorithm and also to identify some of its limitations.
 Notice also that the expectation in the above error is taken under the non-tilted expectation.
-Since $\varepsilon$ is here equal to 1, the Girsanov density ${\mathcal E}({\boldsymbol h})$ and its inverse can indeed be easily estimated.
-Also, since we have bounds for the moments of $\overline {\boldsymbol m}^n$ and ${\boldsymbol m}$, Proposition \ref{prop:2} shows that the above expectation tends to 0 as $n$ tends to $\infty$.
-This is sufficient for our purpose since we do not try to identify the numerical rate of convergence precisely.
+This looks a reasonable choice because $\varepsilon$ is here equal to 1.
+In particular, the Girsanov density ${\mathcal E}({\boldsymbol h})$ and its inverse have bounded moments of any order (independently of $n$), as a consequence of which integrating under either measure should not make a big difference.

 Numerically, the error is approximated by